Pierce County, Washington: Transportation

 Pierce County is home to Pierce County Airport and Tacoma Narrows Airport, both are general aviation airports.

 Pierce County's official transportation provider is Pierce Transit.
 It provides buses, paratransit, and rideshare vehicles.
 The regional Sound Transit runs the Tacoma Link light rail line through downtown Tacoma, and provides several regional express buses.
 Sound Transit also runs Sounder, the regional commuter railroad through Pierce County that stops in the following places: Sumner, Puyallup, Tacoma, South Tacoma, and Lakewood.
 Amtrak also travels through the county with a stop in Tacoma.
-Also, Intercity Transit provides transportation between Tacoma, Lakewood, and Thurston County.
+Also, Intercity Transit provides transportation between Lakewood and Thurston County.

 On December 18, 2017, an Amtrak train derailed in the county, at an overpass over southbound Interstate 5, hitting several vehicles.
 Thirteen of 14 rail cars derailed, killing three on board the train, and injuring dozens more on board and on the highway.